WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Cluster Members

 \subsection{Isochrone Fit}

 To determine the age and characteristics of stars in NGC 188, member stars were first differentially dereddened using the \textsf{dustmaps} Python package \citep{green_dustmaps_2018} and the Schlegel, Finkbeiner, and Davis (SFD) dustmap (\citeyear{schlegel_maps_1998}, recalibrated by \cite{schlafly_measuring_2011}).
 From SFD, the cluster has a mean $\mathrm{E(G_{BP}-G_{RP}) = 0.122}$ with a dispersion of 0.011 and range of 0.084 mag.
-We then selected non-photometric-binary members on the main sequence, subgiant branch, red giant branch, and red clump.
+We then selected non-photometric-binary members on the main sequence, subgiant branch, red giant branch, and red clump by inspection.
+As seen in Figure~\ref{fig:isochrone}, NGC 188 has a narrow, well-defined single-star main sequence and giant branch; we removed any star to the red of the dense population of stars along this well-defined ridge.

-We fit the selected stars with \textsf{MIST} isochrones \citep{dotter_mesa_2016, choi_mesa_2016, paxton_modules_2011, paxton_modules_2013,paxton_modules_2015} having ages between 5.5 and 7 Gyr and [Fe/H] between $-0.05$ and 0.18, based on values for NGC 188 found in the literature \citep{hobbs_metallicity_1990,hippel_wiyn_1998,meibom_age_2009,casamiquela_abundanceage_2021}.
+We fit the selected stars with \textsf{MIST} isochrones \citep{dotter_mesa_2016, choi_mesa_2016, paxton_modules_2011, paxton_modules_2013,paxton_modules_2015} having ages between 5.5 and 7 Gyr and [Fe/H] between $-0.05$ and 0.18, based on values for NGC 188 found in the literature \citep{hobbs_metallicity_1990,hippel_wiyn_1998,meibom_age_2009,casamiquela_abundanceage_2021, sun_wiyn_2022}.
 We use the \textsf{isochrones} Python package \citep{morton_isochrones_2015} to interpolate isochrones between ages and metallicities in the \textsf{MIST} isochrone grid and calculate apparent magnitudes and colors for distances between 1790 and 1890 pc and a small universal reddening correction.
 For each isochrone, we calculated the distance in color-magnitude space between every star and the nearest point on the isochrone.
 Our metric of best fit was the root mean square error (RMSE), with single stars on the upper main sequence and subgiant branch weighted higher than those on the giant branch as the luminosity of the subgiant branch and the shape and location of the turn-off are highly sensitive to the age of the cluster.

 We used a genetic algorithm to efficiently search the parameter space.
 After an initial grid search of 50,000 isochrones across our parameter space, we ran 200,000 isochrone fits, stopping once the RMSE distribution of subsequent generations converged.
 Each generation was created by sampling the top 15\% of the previous generation's best fit isochrones and making small perturbations to the parameters (mutation, rather than crossover).
 Hyperparameters for this algorithm (e.g., initial grid resolution, number of generations, the number of parents allowed to have offspring, and the size of mutations) were selected by trial and error for computational efficiency that fully explored the parameter at a resolution that potentially could be measured (e.g., 1 pc in distance, 0.005 in [Fe/H]).
 Our reported parameters are the best fit across all generations (i.e., the best fit parameters survived between generations), which theoretically means our population should converge toward the optimal solution \citep{rudolph_convergence_1994,eiben_global_1991}.